-If your loved one died unexpectedly due to another party’s negligence, you might be facing financial and emotional devastation.
-No legal action or jury verdict will bring your loved one back.
-But a financial settlement will accomplish two important goals.
-It will provide financial security for you and your family, to help protect your future.
-And it will send a clear message to the at-fault party that will their negligence will not go unpunished.
+If your loved one passed away unexpectedly due to another party’s negligence, you might be facing many challenges.
+No legal action or jury verdict will bring your loved one back, but seeking a settlement can offer security for you and your family.

-Unfortunately, pursuing fair financial compensation can present a challenge.
-Having a wrongful death lawyer in Hilliard, OH on your side means you will have an advocate fighting for you and your legal rights.
-Your lawyer can handle the process of negotiating with the insurance company, leaving you free to spend time with your loved ones during this incredibly difficult time.
+Unfortunately, pursuing fair financial compensation can be complicated.
+A wrongful death lawyer serving Hilliard can be an advocate fighting for you and your legal rights.
+Bressman Law can handle the process of negotiating with the insurance company, leaving you free to be with your loved ones during this time.

 Can I Seek Compensation for a Loved One’s Wrongful Death?

 If the negligence of another caused your loved one’s accidental death, you can–and should–pursue legal action.
-Seeking a fair financial settlement will help to ensure that you and your family can keep a roof over your heads and pay the bills that your deceased loved one may have handled prior to death.
+Seeking a fair financial settlement will help to ensure that you and your family can keep a roof over your heads and pay the bills that your deceased loved one may have handled prior to their passing.

 While you may be entitled to this compensation, the at-fault party’s insurance company will not respect your financial woes or grief as it attempts to minimize the amount it must pay you.
-Trust your case to a wrongful death lawyer who will protect you from the emotional toll of the negotiation process and fight for the best possible outcome in your case.
+A wrongful death lawyer can protect you from the toll of the negotiation process and fight for the best possible outcome in your Hilliard case.

 What Constitutes Wrongful Death in Hilliard?

-A wrongful death is one that occurs due to another party’s negligent or intentional actions.
+Wrongful death occurs due to another party’s negligent or intentional actions.
 Some common accidents that result in wrongful death include:

-- Workplace/Construction Site Accident: You can recover workers’ compensation benefits if your loved one died in a workplace accident.
+- Workplace/construction site accident: You can recover workers’ compensation benefits if your loved one passed away in a workplace accident.
 If another onsite party, such as another construction company, acted negligently and caused your loved one’s death, you can file a claim against that party.

-- Defective Products: Defective products may include anything from faulty home appliances and auto parts to dangerous toys and tools.
-If your loved one died after using a defective or dangerous product, you may be able to hold the manufacturer, designer, or seller liable under strict product liability laws.
+- Defective products: Defective products may include anything from faulty home appliances and auto parts to dangerous toys and tools.
+If your loved one passed away after using a defective or dangerous product, you may be able to hold the manufacturer, designer, or seller liable under strict product liability laws.

-- Dog Bites: If a dog bit and killed your loved one, you can hold the dog’s owner liable.
+- Dog bites: If a dog bite or attack led to your loved one’s fatal injury, you can hold the dog’s owner liable.

-You may have legal recourse to pursue a wrongful death suit for any accident resulting from the negligence or another person, company, or organization.
+You may have legal recourse to pursue a wrongful death suit for any accident resulting from the negligence of another person, company, or organization.

 How Much Is a Wrongful Death Case Worth?